tazasahar/normalization-and-er-diagrams/instructions.md

 ## Requirements

-### Convert to 3NF
+### Convert to 4NF

-Convert this table to the [third normal form](https://knowledge.kitchen/A_Simple_Guide_to_Five_Normal_Forms_in_Relational_Database_Theory#Third_Normal_Form) (3NF) using the techniques we have learned in this class.
+Convert this table to the [fourth normal form](https://knowledge.kitchen/A_Simple_Guide_to_Five_Normal_Forms_in_Relational_Database_Theory#Fourth_Normal_Form) (4NF) using the techniques we have learned in this class.

 ### Draw an Entity-Relationship Diagram

-Draw an Entity-Relationship Diagram(s) of your 3NF-compliant data tables.
+Draw an Entity-Relationship Diagram(s) of your 4NF-compliant data tables.
 Use the tool, [draw.io](https://draw.io) (also known as diagrams.net) to create these diagrams.
 A [sample .drawio file](./images/example-er-diagrams.drawio) has been included in this repository for example.

 - export the diagram(s) in SVG format into the directory named `images`.
 - publish the diagram(s) to your report, as described below.

 ### Write a report

 Write a wonderfully-formatted Markdown report in the file named `README.md`.
 Make sure your document renders nicely as a web page, with clear headings, sub-headings, and text.
-Include a full description of your solution explaining what about the original data set was not 3NF compliant and what changes you made to make it 3NF-compliant.
+Include a full description of your solution explaining what about the original data set was not 4NF compliant and what changes you made to make it 4NF-compliant.
 Be specific, and include at a minimum:

 - a table containing the original data set (research how to write tables in Markdown or simply see the example table in this document's source code)
-- your description of what makes this data set not compliant with 3NF
+- your description of what makes this data set not compliant with 4NF
-- tables containing the 3NF-compliant version of the data set
+- tables containing the 4NF-compliant version of the data set
-- the ER diagram(s) you created of your 3NF-compliant version of the data set (this diagram must be visible on the `README.md` document, not simply linked from there - research how to publish images to your pages in Markdown or simply see the example image in this document's source code)
+- the ER diagram(s) you created of your 4NF-compliant version of the data set (this diagram must be visible on the `README.md` document, not simply linked from there - research how to publish images to your pages in Markdown or simply see the example image in this document's source code)
-- your description of what changes you made and how these changes make the data 3NF-compliant
+- your description of what changes you made and how these changes make the data 4NF-compliant

 ## Submit your work